-User Servlet always as Front Controller (FC), subcontroller, I mean to say , it should be controller somehow not used as View.
-In the MVC (Model, View and Controller ) stick using of servlet as Controller not as View.
+Use Java Servlet always as Front Controller (FC), sub-controller, I mean to say, it should be controller somehow not used as View, however, no one restricting you to use Servlet as view.
+As per the best practices of Servlet, in the MVC (Model, View, and Controller ) architecture thumb rule is to use a Servlet as Controller, not as View.

-Its good to have use pre-encoded character in the Servlet.
-Thumb rule of whether , we should use
+It’s good to have always, use pre-encoded character in the Java Servlet best practices.
+Whether we use

 PrintWriter for writing characters and an